Dewpg/BulkCall2XLS/README.md

 Open master.xls

-You can create charts and pivot tables in anticpation of the data that will be put into subsequent sheets on sheet 1.
+You can create charts and pivot tables in anticipation of the data that will be put into subsequent sheets on sheet 1.
 Sheet 1 remains untouched.